 – Consider costs of travel, hotels, time off work, currency rates etc.

 – You are also liable to Irish duties and taxes when you return to Ireland.

 – Consider after sales service, what if there are problems with the ring, diamond becomes loose, diamond on shoulders falls out, ring needs resizing, rhodium plating etc.

 – Recommendations from friends/family are best if travelling abroad.

 8. Ring style

-- Different diamond shapes will look better on your hand.
+– Different diamond shapes will look different on your hand.

 – A diamond raised up on a mount will usually make a finger look more slim.

 – Three stone rings usually look best on short fingers

 – Some styles, while may look nice in a jewellers window/website, will not suit your hand.